How to connect reader boards to the Hub,

 The single and dual readers have address switches, and on a single daisy chain these must be set uniquely, so the addressing does not conflict.

 The primary way of getting data out of the hub, and into a control system computer for using with JMRI or Rocrail, is via Ethernet.
 The Ethernet should either be connected directly to your computer via a RJ45 patch cable, or connected through a router.
 You can alternatively use a wireless router.
 The Ethernet is fixed at 100M.
+When the ethernet connection is established, the yellow ETH LED on the hub will light, and the green LED on the ethernet socket will light.
+When data is transferred, these LED will flash.

 The hub can be connected to CBUS using the CBUS connector, a 3.5mm 3way plug and socket, consists of + and - and GND connections.
 Unlike certain other CBUS modules, the 12V power wire is not required.
 The + and - and GND connections are clearly marked on the board.
 If you are using a number of hubs on a large layout, use a dedicated CBUS just for the hubs, otherwise the amount of data generated may overwhelm the bus.
+The yellow CAN LED will light when there is data on the CBUS - this may be coming from the hub, or may be from other modules on the CBUS.
+The TERM link terminates the CBUS with 120 ohms - the hub is supplied with this link in.
+If the hub is not connected to other CBUS modules, you must leave this link in.

 The USB connector is a micro B, though generally this will not need to be used.
 It is mainly there for programming operations, where you need to update either the firmware or the software.
 However, certain settings on the option switch may allow the RFID data to be sent to your computer via USB, rather than via the preferred ethernet connection.